 kuniga.me > Docs > Operating Systems Cheat Sheet

-Common definitions and terminology in operating systems.
+Common definitions and terminology in operating systems, in particular those using the Linux kernel.

 Signals that tell the CPU to pause and execute some function, the interrupt handler.
 Examples: key press, network packet arrival, system calls and exceptions.